zelanko/sql-docs.de-de/docs/relational-databases/xml/example-specifying-the-id-and-idrefs-directives.md

         OrderDate
 FROM   Sales.Customer AS C
 INNER JOIN Sales.SalesOrderHeader AS SOH
-    ON  C.CustomerID = SOH.CustomerIDORDER BY [Customer!1!CustomerID] ,
+    ON  C.CustomerID = SOH.CustomerID
+ORDER BY [Customer!1!CustomerID] ,
          [SalesOrder!2!SalesOrderID!ID],
          [Customer!1!SalesOrderIDList!IDREFS]
 FOR XML EXPLICIT;